amwal-pay/AnwalPaySDKNativeiOS/README.md

 # AnwalPaySDK for iOS

 AnwalPaySDK is a powerful payment processing SDK for iOS applications that enables seamless integration of payment functionality.
-This SDK supports various payment methods including NFC transactions.
+This SDK supports various payment methods including NFC, Card Wallet, and Apple Pay transactions.

 ## Requirements